MicrosoftDocs/cpp-docs.it-it/docs/standard-library/priority-queue-class.md

 ### <a name="parameters"></a>Parametri

-`val` L'elemento aggiunto alla parte superiore della classe priority_queue.
+*Val* elemento aggiunto alla parte superiore dell'oggetto priority_queue.

 ### <a name="remarks"></a>Note